Spaaaacccee/flex/docs/Evaluation Plan.md

 ### Strategy

 An online survey or questionnaire will be distributed to users of the application on the usage of the app.
+The contents will contain the following questions as well as the contents from the evaluation criteria from Part A of the project.

 ### Criterion

 #### Efficiency

 - **Is the app running smoothly?**

   _[Response here]_

   Successfulness rating: -/5

 - **Is the app enjoyable and easy to use?**

   _[Response here]_

   Successfulness rating: -/5